Yamishibai: Japanese Ghost Stories: Synopsis

-Every week at 5 p.m. an old man in a yellow mask (the kamishibaiya or kamishibai narrator) shows up at a children's playground and tells them ghost stories based on myths and urban legends of Japanese origin.
-The man tells the stories on the back of his bicycle using a traditional kamishibai (紙芝居) method and features a new tale each week.
-In the third season, instead of the old man in a yellow mask and his kamishibai stage, a boy (later revealed to be the kamishibaiya in the form of a child) sits on a playground slide and sings, "Friends on that side, come to this side...
-Friends on this side, go to that side..." as he draws illustrations of the creatures in the stories.
-At the end of each episode, the narrator's mask sings the closing song to him, multiplying in number as each episode ends with the final one being worn on the boy's face.
-As of Season 4, the kamishibaiya returns, telling the stories to children at a playground every 5 p.m., going back to the original format of Seasons 1 and 2 (voice actors are different every episode).
-In Season 5, he tells his tales of woe to a crowd of only females as they gather to the call of the old man in silhouette.
-In Season 6, the old man tells his stories in a forest instead of a school.
-A shadow takes the form of the old man then puts on the mask as he introduces the story.
-In Season 7, the old man tells his stories in a creepy dark apartment.
-In Season 8, he tells his stories at a busy urban intersection, surrounded by vague shadowy passersby.
-In Season 9, he tells the stories to the animals from the Chinese Zodiac.
-The tenth season has the narrator slowly making his announcement in an empty playground only to stop halfway; the season finale is based on Hyakumonogatari Kaidankai.
+Every week at 5 p.m., an old man wearing a yellow mask appears at a children's playground and tells ghost stories based on Japanese myths and urban legends.
+The man, known as the kamishibaiya (kamishibai narrator), presents the stories from the back of his bicycle using the traditional kamishibai (紙芝居, paper drama) storytelling method, with a different tale each week.

+In the third season, the format changes.
+Instead of the old masked man and his kamishibai stage, a boy appears on a playground slide and sings, "Friends on that side, come to this side...
+Friends on this side, go to that side..." while drawing illustrations of the creatures from the stories.
+The boy is later revealed to be the kamishibaiya in the form of a child.
+At the end of each episode, the narrator's mask sings the closing song to him, multiplying in number, with the final mask eventually appearing on the boy's face.

+From the fourth season onward, the kamishibaiya returns to telling stories to children at a playground every 5 p.m., returning to the format used in the first two seasons, although the voice actors change in each episode.
+In the fifth season, he tells his stories to a crowd of women who gather after hearing the call of the old man, who appears in silhouette.
+In the sixth season, the stories are told in a forest, where a shadow takes the form of the old man and puts on the mask before introducing the story.
+In the seventh season, the old man tells his stories in a dark apartment.
+In the eighth season, he appears at a busy urban intersection surrounded by shadowy passersby.
+In the ninth season, he tells the stories to animals representing the Chinese zodiac.

+The tenth season begins with the narrator slowly making his announcement in an empty playground but stopping halfway.
+This season is based on Hyakumonogatari Kaidankai.

 Production

-The series aimed to mimick the traditional art of kamishibai story-telling.
+The series aimed to mimick the traditional art of kamishibai storytelling.

 The first season of the series is produced by ILCA and directed by Tomoya Takashima along with script writing by Hiromu Kumamoto and narrated by Kanji Tsuda.
-The series is animated in such a way as to mimic a traditional Japanese method of storytelling known as Kamishibai.
+The series is animated in such a way as to mimic a traditional Japanese method of storytelling known as kamishibai.

 The second season was directed by Takashi Shimizu and Noboru Iguchi while Shōichirō Masumoto wrote the script.